poured out before bed

 “That’s good.
 Anything you’d like to discuss with Dr. Gray today?”

-The slight man’s face remains blank as he stares past me at nothing in particular before he shakes his head and gives a faint smile.
+The slight man’s face is blank as he stares past me at nothing in particular before he shakes his head and gives a faint smile.

 “Not that I can say, no ma’am.”